payw-org/Contributing-Guidelines/README.md

 - refactor: share logic between 4d3d3d3 and flarhgunnstow
 - style: convert tabs to spaces
 - test: ensure Tayne retains clothing

+> You can also use other types like `misc:` or `design:` that fit well with your work.

+### Start with a present-tense verb in imperative-style with a first character in uppercase

+**Examples**

+- Update README.md
+- Add assets